bloominstituteoftechnology/Static-Pages/README.md

 [CDN](https://cloud.google.com/cdn/).
 Basically the Coke/Pepsi decision, and
 ultimately a decision that will be made for reasons besides static content.
 - [Azure Static Content Hosting](https://docs.microsoft.com/en-us/azure/architecture/patterns/static-content-hosting) -
-yes, Microsoft too has a cloud, though theirs calls static content containers "blobs" rather than "buckets."
+yes, Microsoft too has a cloud, though they use "blobs" rather than "buckets."
 They even have a [CDN](https://docs.microsoft.com/en-us/azure/cdn/cdn-cloud-service-with-cdn), and other services more or less comparable to Amazon and Google.
 They are a less popular choice for a variety of practical and historical reasons, but some